 The fundamental theorem on distributive lattices states that every finite distributive lattice is isomorphic to a sublattice of the \emph{Boolean lattice} of all subsets of a finite set.
 More precisely, a \emph{down-set} in a partially ordered set $(M,{\sqsubseteq})$ is a subset $D$ of $M$ with the property that, if $m\in D$ and $m'\sqsubseteq m$, then $m'\in D$.
 The down-sets form a lattice under the operations of intersection and union.

 \begin{theorem} A finite distributive lattice $L$ is isomorphic to the lattice of down-sets in a partially ordered set $M$.
-We can take $M$ to be the set of join-indecomposable elements of $L$ (elements $m$ satisfying $m=m_1\vee m_2$ implies $m=m_1$ or $m=m_2$). \end{theorem}
+We can take $M$ to be the set of join-indecomposable elements of $L$ (elements $m$ for which $m=m_1\vee m_2$ implies $m=m_1$ or $m=m_2$). \end{theorem}

 A proof of this theorem is in \cite[p.~192]{CTTA}.
 We sometimes abbreviate ``join-indecomposable'' to JI.

 In particular, if $M$ is an antichain (a poset in which any two elements are incomparable), then every subset is a down-set, and the corresponding lattice is the \emph{Boolean lattice} on $M$.